rbespin/PROGRAMMING_PRACTICE/README.md

 based off the book Elements of Programming Interviews.

 ### [Primitive Types](./PRIMITIVE_TYPES)
-- [Computing the parity of a
+- [1.
+Computing the parity of a word](./PRIMITIVE_TYPES/README.md#computing-the-parity-of-a-word)
-   word](./PRIMITIVE_TYPES/README.md#computing-the-parity-of-a-word)